RandyGaul/cute_framework/README.md

 	add_custom_command(TARGET shallow_water PRE_BUILD COMMAND ${CMAKE_COMMAND} -E copy_directory ${CMAKE_SOURCE_DIR}/samples/new_sample $<TARGET_FILE_DIR:shallow_water>/new_sample)
 ```

 And that's it!
 Regenerate your project and you will be able to build your new sample.
-The next step is to add in your sample to [CF's documentation](https://randygaul.github.io/cute_framework/#/samples).
-You should [edit this file](https://github.com/RandyGaul/cute_framework/blob/master/docs/samples.md) to add your sample to the list of CF samples.

 Once confirmed working as intended, open a pull request to add in your new sample!

 ## Editing the Docs